wzije/dating-api/README.md

     ```bash
     cd dating-api
     go test $(go list ./...) -v

-    #additional
-    go fmt $(go list ./...)
-    go vet $(go list ./...)
-    golangci-lint run  src .  -v  #if you have install golangci-lint on your machine

     ```
 2. To run Rest HTTP test (End-to-End test)
-    - Ensure your application is running
+    - Ensure your application is Running 🔥
     - Open the project, then Go into the http_tests directory
     - Open `http_test.http` file using code editor like vscode / goland
     - Click Run Request / Run All Request